CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

 binance_trades.db when restarting the program if there might be any configuration changes.
 This also fixes any program startup errors. )

-# Dynamic Trailing Bot for Binance.US  – **MULTI-THREADED, RATE-LIMIT & DEPTH AWARE**
+# Dynamic Trailing Bot for Binance.US

 > **Advanced Crypto Trading Automation for Binance.US – Fully Threaded, Real-Time Order Book Intelligence, and Institutional-Grade Risk Controls**